geexie/tttc/README.md

 ## Scoring

-1. practices
-1. lab works
+1. 4 lab works 0.15 each (Analysis pass, transformation pass, toy language, MLIR dialect)
-1. Final test
+1. 2 final tests 0.20 each

 One can skip final test by passing all practices and lab works.